LangStream/documentation/configuration-resources/messaging/topics.md

 The default behaviour is "none".

-At the same way you can automatically delete your topics in case of deletion of the application, this is what 'deletion-mode' does.
+`deletion-mode' controls automatic deleting of your topics in case of deletion of the application.

 Valid values are:
 - "delete": the topic is deleted when the application is deleted